-Replacing a Word in the Current Buffer
+Replacing a Word in a Buffer

 It is a common task to search and replace all occurrences of a word within the current buffer.